IamHDT/Ecommerce-Website-Security-CheckList/README.md

 Dual control of keys, such that at least two people are required to perform any key-management operations and no one person has access to the authentication materials (for example, passwords or keys) of another
 * [ ] 3.6.7.a Verify that key-management procedures specify processes to prevent unauthorized substitution of keys

+### Requirement 4: Encrypt transmission of cardholder data across open, public networks
+* [ ] 4.1 Use strong cryptography and security protocols (for example, TLS, IPSEC, SSH, etc.) to safeguard sensitive cardholder data during transmission over open, public networks, including the following:
+    * [ ] Only trusted keys and certificates are accepted.
+    * [ ] The protocol in use only supports secure versions or configurations.
+    * [ ] The encryption strength is appropriate for the encryption methodology in use.
+* [ ] 4.1.c Select and observe a sample of inbound and outbound transmissions as they occur to verify that all cardholder data is encrypted with strong cryptography during transit.
+* [ ] 4.1.d Examine keys and certificates to verify that only trusted keys and/or certificates are accepted.
+* [ ] 4.1.g For TLS implementations, examine system configurations to verify that TLS is enabled whenever cardholder data is transmitted or received.
+For example, for browser-based implementations:
+    * [ ] “HTTPS” appears as the browser Universal Record Locator (URL) protocol, and
+    * [ ] Cardholder data is only requested if “HTTPS” appears as part of the URL.
+* [ ] 4.1.i For all other environments using SSL and/or early TLS: Review the documented Risk Mitigation and Migration Plan to verify it includes:
+    * [ ] Description of usage, including what data is being transmitted, types and number of systems that use and/or support SSL/early TLS, type of environment;
+    * [ ] Risk-assessment results and risk-reduction controls in place;
+    * [ ] Description of processes to monitor for new vulnerabilities associated with SSL/early TLS;
+    * [ ] Description of change control processes that are implemented to ensure SSL/early TLS is not implemented into new environments;
+    * [ ] Overview of migration project plan including target migration completion date no later than June 30, 2016
+* [ ] 4.2.a If end-user messaging technologies are used to send cardholder data, observe processes for sending PAN and examine a sample of outbound transmissions as they occur to verify that PAN is rendered unreadable or secured with strong cryptography whenever it is sent via end-user messaging technologies.
+* [ ] 4.2.b Review written policies to verify the existence of a policy stating that unprotected PANs are not to be sent via end-user messaging technologies.